This post may contain affiliate links. Please read our disclosure policy.

 Peel potatoes and quarter them first.
 Then use a steamer basket!
 You know that weird-looking metal basket with a bunch of holes in it?
 The one that sits way in the back of all of our pots and pans cabinet.
 Just fill a pot with a couple of inches of water, bring it to a rolling boil, toss peeled and quartered potatoes on top and let steam for 6-10 minutes.
 The potatoes are done when the knife goes through them with just a little resistance.
 I have to be honest, before this recipe, I had never steamed potatoes.
 And for those of us that refuse to get out a pot and a steamer basket just to steam potatoes: this can also be done in the microwave.
 Just a few minutes on high.

-How to prep easy breakfast potatoes ahead of time:
+Prepping breakfast potatoes ahead of time

 Let the potatoes cool after steaming them; at least one hour at room temperature.
 That’s the part that makes this the BEST breakfast potatoes recipe ever.
 Because this allows you to do some of that prep work ahead of time.
 I usually do this part the day before.
 Steam the potatoes, let them come to room temperature, dice them, and place potatoes in the fridge overnight.